efa/Wilderland/README.md

 * -FULLSCREEN runs the game in fullscreen mode (only recommended for screens with 1280 x 1024 pixel native resolution)
 * -FIT runs the game in desktop resolution mode
+* -MAP runs the game with map undocked and sized 1870x725 (for fullHD)
 * -MAXSPEED runs the emulator with maximum speed (useful if you just want to see the NPCs roam around).
 Otherwise the Spectrum speed with an approximate 30 seconds wait cycle is emulated.